PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *int, optional, default = assigned or available in hardware - 1*

   Number of CPUs used for threaded parts of pyROTMOD.
-In numpyro this determines the number of chains used in the mcmc fitting.
+In numpyro this determines the number of chains used in the mcmc fitting unless the number of chains is explicitly set.
 In galfit this is the number of threads used for rotation curve fitting.

-**RC_File.txt**
+**RC_File**

-  *str, optional, default = 'RCs_For_Fitting.txt'*
+  *str, optional, default = None*

   File where RCs can be given to the code without deriving their density profiles.
   They need to be in the pyROTMOD format.
 This file is only read when RC_Construction is enabled to allow for a mixture of density profiles and derived RCs.
 In case one wants to continue from the output of a previous run the RC file in output is read.